Danilo Antonio Contreras

 - Phone: (413) 597-5027

-Danilo Antonio Contreras is a Phd candidate in the department of government.
-He specializes in Latin American comparative politics and has served as Supplemental Instructor and/or Teaching Assistant for courses on U.S.-Latin American relations, Latino Politics, and American government.
-Prior to entering the graduate program, Danilo worked in the Americas Program at the Center for Strategic and International Studies (CSIS) in Washington D.C.
-He holds a B.A. in Government and Spanish from Georgetown University.
+Danilo Antonio Contreras is a PhD candidate in the Department of Government and is currently the Gaius Charles Bolin Fellow in Political Science at Williams College.
+He specializes in comparative ethnoracial politics in Latin America.
+Danilo holds a B.A. in Government and Spanish from Georgetown University.
+Prior to entering the graduate program, he worked in the Americas Program at the Center for Strategic and International Studies in Washington D.C.